Juleanna Glover: Private sector

 Glover has worked as a public affairs consultant since leaving the White House in 2002.
 Glover was a Director at Clark & Weinstock, one of the top public and government affairs firms in the country.
 She then co-founded the Ashcroft Group, LLC along with former U.S. Attorney General, John Ashcroft.

 In 2007, Glover was a senior advisor in Senator John McCain's 2008 bid for the White House, traveling with him throughout the primary season.

 In 2015 and 2021, Washingtonian magazine listed Glover as one of Washington's most powerful women, as did Elle in 2012.
 In 2011, The New York Times described Glover as the "consummate political insider", and in 2012, Bloomberg News described in her profile: "[S]he brings Washington power players together in a way others can’t match.
 If you’re looking for the right introduction in D.C., you need to know Juleanna Glover."

 In 2013, Glover was a signatory to an amicus curiae brief submitted to the U.S. Supreme Court in support of same-sex marriage via the Hollingsworth v.
 Perry case.
 Also that year, Ms. Glover became Managing Director of Teneo Intelligence.
 In accordance with Teneo's policy of not engaging in lobbying activity, Glover fully deregistered as a lobbyist prior to joining.

 In early 2015, Glover transitioned to a senior advisor at Teneo Holdings and began work at her new firm, The Office of Juleanna Glover, with a full transition in January 2016.

 In May 2018, leaked notes written by Paul Manafort indicated that Glover had been mentioned at the June 2016 Trump Tower meeting.

 In 2018, she founded Ridgely Walsh, a public affairs firm in DC.
 The firm is known to advise some of the most important technology companies in the world.
 After Russia invaded Ukraine in February 2022, it started providing pro bono PR assistance for Ukraine as well.
 The firm's senior director and Ukrainian national Veronika Velch (V. Kruglashova) worked to connect members of the media with Ukrainian citizens and government officials.
 "We’re honored to support our longtime Ukrainian colleague in her volunteer work to help her country," Glover told Politico on the matter.

 Glover serves on the board of directors for several organizations, including: FREOPP, Take Back Our Republic group to reduce the political influence of big donors, the Climate Leadership Council, and Biden Institute.
 She also serves on the Membership Committee for The Economic Club of Washington, DC.

 Glover is a regular public policy commentator on cable news shows, including Squawk Box on CNBC, Fox & Friends on Fox News, and Martin Bashir on MSNBC.
 Her opinion pieces have been published in The New York Times, The Wall Street Journal, The Washington Post, Politico, Forbes, and The National Review, among others.

 Personal life

 Glover has four children.
 Formerly married to Jeffrey Weiss, she was divorced in 2009.

+She endorsed Democratic presidential nominee Kamala Harris in the 2024 presidential election.